pauldalyii/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDirSyncEnabled.md

 ## DESCRIPTION
 The **Set-MsolDirSyncEnabled** cmdlet turns directory synchronization on or off for a company.

+> Warning: Running this cmdlet should not be used as a simple troubleshooting step.
+Careful planning should take place when enabling or disabling directory synchronization due to the ramifications this may cause to your operations.

 ## EXAMPLES

 ### Example 1: Turn on directory synchronization